Dang-Hoang-Tung/Text-chunking-TTS/README.md

 e.g. `...-though possibly inaccurately-...` transforms to `..., though possibly inaccurately, ...`

-This preserves meaning but expresses it in a way TTS handles more naturally (commas instead of weird dash pauses).
+Reason: This preserves meaning but expresses it in a way TTS handles more naturally (commas instead of weird dash pauses).

-We avoid converting true hyphenated compounds like `sweet-tart` or `cross-pollination` which actually make sense.
-If they don't match the discourse pattern, we leave them as-is.
+Also, we avoid converting true hyphenated compounds like `sweet-tart` or `cross-pollination` which actually make sense.
+If they don't match the discourse patterns above, we leave them as-is.

 #### Removing line breaks